timenss/contactform/README.md

 # Contact Form plugin

-This plugin allows you to implement a contact form with the ability to send notifications to the Telegram bot.
+This plugin for October CMS allows you to implement a contact form with the ability to send notifications to the Telegram bot.

 Form component written including Bootstrap styles.